leapfrogtechnology/async-store/examples/express-ts/README.md

 ```
 $ yarn start
 ```
 Now you can test it through `curl`.
+Trigger concurrent requests with different ids that are a part of request context.
 ```
-$ curl localhost:3000 -H x-id:1
+$ curl localhost:3000 -H X-Id:1 && curl localhost:3000 -H X-Id:2 && curl localhost:3000 -H X-Id:3
 ```
+**Output**
 ```
-Response to request: 1
+X-Id received in the middleware: 1
+X-Id received in the middleware: 2
+X-Id received in the middleware: 3

 ```